SangeetAgarwal/SecuringAppsWithOAuth2AndOIDC/README.md

 You'll also want to make sure the corresponding default challenge scheme is set to `CodeFlowWithTokenEncryptionScheme` in the `program.cs` file of the `Notes.MvcApp` project.

-Also, make sure `builder.Services.AddTransient<ITokenCreationService, EncryptedTokenCreationService>();` is uncommented in the `HostingExtensions.cs` file of the `MakeBitByte.IDP` project.
+Also, make sure `builder.Services.AddTransient<ITokenCreationService, EncryptedTokenCreationService>()` is uncommented in the `HostingExtensions.cs` file of the `MakeBitByte.IDP` project.

 ## Demonstrate proof of possession (DPoP)

 As before, you'll only want to uncomment `[Authorize(AuthenticationSchemes = "CodeFlowWithDPoPScheme")]` in the `NoteController` in the `Notes.MvcApp` project.
 This will then cause the `.AddOpenIdConnect("CodeFlowWithDPoPScheme", options => { ... })` to be called.
 The corresponding challenge scheme should be set to `CodeFlowWithDPoPScheme` in the `program.cs` file of the `Notes.MvcApp` project.

-Make sure `builder.Services.ConfigureDPoPTokensForScheme(JwtBearerDefaults.AuthenticationScheme);` in the `program.cs` file of the `Notes.API` project is uncommented.
+Make sure `builder.Services.ConfigureDPoPTokensForScheme(JwtBearerDefaults.AuthenticationScheme)` in the `program.cs` file of the `Notes.API` project is uncommented.

-You'll also want to uncomment the following lines of code in the `NoteController` which is housed in the `Notes.API` project:
+You'll also want to uncomment the following lines of code in the `NoteController` for all the actions.
+This will ensure that the DPoP token is validated.
+You'll find the `NoteController` in the `Notes.API` project.

 ```csharp
   var proofToken = Request.GetDPoPProofToken();